 5. Do I know where I’m going?

-This applies even if you’re driving in the UK, but it’s a good idea to know where you’re going before you set off.
+Whether you're driving abroad or in the UK, but it’s a good idea to know where you’re going before you set off.
 That way, you can know exactly what to expect when you get there and prepare accordingly.
 Consider the climate, and whether there’s anything extra you should be storing in your car to prepare for potentially hazardous terrain.

 It may be common sense, but plan your route carefully beforehand, as this will help you to conserve as much fuel as possible.
 Not only that, but it’ll cut down your travel time so you can fit in a bit of sightseeing along the way!
 Knowing your route ahead of time will also mean you can schedule convenient pit stops for when you need a break from driving.

 Then there are the tolls to consider.
 We’ve all been in the situation where we’ve been caught out by a surprise toll booth without any change on us, so it might be worth keeping some coins in the car - just in case.
 Mapping out your journey beforehand and making a note of any toll booths you might come across could also help you to find alternative routes to avoid them.

 But sometimes, even with the best of intentions and the most organised, colour-coded road map that ever existed, we do still get lost on occasion.
 If your sense of direction leaves a little to be desired, it might be worth investing in a Satellite Navigation system to help you out.
 But maybe keep the paper map as well, just in case your Sat Nav loses signal halfway through your journey.

 6. What would happen if my car were to breakdown while driving abroad?

 Breaking down is a pain at the best of times, let alone when you’re on holiday.
 That’s why it’s a good idea to save the number of a local breakdown service to your phone.
 It’s also a good idea to write it down on a piece of paper in case your phone breaks or runs out of battery.